tiagoprn/terraform-kvm-cookiecutter/README.md

 Terraform will then provision the vm on kvm through libvirt.

-After finished, run `make ip` to get the vm IP address.
-See the other available commands typing `make`.
+After finished, run `make ssh` to ssh into the instance.
+You can see the other available commands typing `make`.

 ### ONLINE IMAGES YOU CAN USE TO EXPERIMENT WITH THIS COOKIECUTTER: